 For startup brands, this is often where good product ideas meet manufacturing reality.

-4. Product positioning
+4. Product Positioning

 A heavyweight fleece hoodie communicates something different from a lightweight French terry hoodie.
 One may fit premium streetwear or winter basics.
 The other may fit spring drops, elevated loungewear, or layering pieces.